bneiluj/covid-19-open-source-masks/README.md

 Mask being printed and distributed in the province of Huesca in Spain.
 As of 27th March 2020, they are a group of 68 people helping produce them and have distributed 1400 units.

-- Materials: PLA (Donated by BQ factory), acetate, plastic bridle, flexible transparent platic (PVC) or A4 tranparent book covers
+- Materials: PLA (Donated by Plásticos Escanero), acetate, plastic bridle, flexible transparent plastic (PVC) or A4 tranparent book covers
 - Printer settings: Height cover 0.2 speed 80mm/s, unfilled, with supports

 <p align="center">